Employee Letter and Email Examples

 If you have to deliver bad news, whether to a job applicant or an existing employee, these sample letters will help.

-A tip when it comes to writing letters with bad news: don't bury the message.
+When it comes to writing letters with bad news: don't bury the message.
 Put the essential information (e.g., Unfortunately, you did not get this job. or Due to a downturn in orders, we are reducing all employees' salaries by 10 percent.) in the first paragraph or even the first sentence of the letter.
 Be direct and to-the-point in your wording.
 Recipients should be able to quickly absorb the news.

 For the Job Applicant